Name one person who couldn’t use a little extra cash.

 The biggest energy-eater in our home used to be the computer.

-We used to leave the desktop running non-stop just because it takes a long time to boot up.
-That minute of time I was saving ended up costing several dollars a month.
+We used to leave the desktop running non-stop just because it's a pain to wait for the machine to power up.
+But that minute of time I was saving ended up costing several dollars a month.

 Not worth it.

-My family turned shutting down the computer into a habit.
+My family made turning off the computer's power into a habit.
 After starting this life hack, we’ve saved every month by waiting that extra thirty seconds.
+A simple habit change is one of the easiest ways to reduce unnecessary energy consumption.Subscribe to our Newsletter

-We used to set the temperature on the thermostat low and run the A/C all day.
-As you can image, lots of air conditioning equals lots of energy.
-And lots of energy costs lots of money.
+We used to set the temperature on the thermostat low and run the air conditioning all day during the summer.
+And during the winter we'd crank up the heat.
+As you can image, lots of air conditioning and heating equals lots of electric energy.
+And that equals a hefty electric bill.
+While you can't control your utility rates, you can work on ways to lower your energy usage and keep that electric bill reasonable.

-To keep the cost of cooling low, we started turning the air conditioner off every time we left the house.
-Sure, our home would be a bit warm once we got home, but we found a great way to fix that: using a smart thermostat.
+To lower the cost of cooling, we started turning the air conditioner off every time we left the house.
+Sure, our home would be a bit warm once we got home, but we found a great way to fix that: a smart thermostat.

 4. Turn off your lights

-What good is light when there is no one home?
+What good is a light when no one is around to enjoy it?

-Sure, keeping the lights on can help you feel safe or make your home feel more welcoming, but letting the lights shine all day costs serious cash.
+Sure, keeping the lights on can help you feel safe or make your home feel more welcoming, but letting the lights shine all day uses loads of electricity and costs serious cash.

-5. Save money on energy bills with a smart home
+5. Spend less on your electric bill with a smart home